MSc Strategic Engineering Management

 Leading manufacturing companies around the world recognise computer simulation as a leading edge technology for the 21st century and it is rapidly becoming a mainstream business tool in many industrial sectors including automotive and aerospace.
-This module introduces the basic principles of computer simulation and its’ applications within the manufacturing industry.
+This module introduces the principles of computer simulation using an industry leading discrete-event simulation software (Simio) and its’ applications within the manufacturing industry.
 This module will also aim to provide a good understanding of the principles and methods for designing, operating and controlling competitive manufacturing systems.
 Main topics of study include system thinking, dynamic interrelationships of sub-systems in manufacturing systems, approaches to the design of manufacturing systems, appropriate technique(s) to manage, optimise and control manufacturing systems, use of simulation models in the design and management of manufacturing systems, stages in simulation life cycle, performance evaluation in a manufacturing systems using simulation, data collection and analysis for manufacturing simulations.

 You will study one module, such as:

 This triple module is an integral and substantial part of your masters degree.
 It will provide you with an opportunity to use and enhance the knowledge and intellectual skills you’ve gained during the course by means of an extensive investigation of a proposed postgraduate study related to the course material.
 You will produce a coherent, sustained, and comprehensive research study to demonstrate your ability to generate complex proposals with an awareness of current issues and insights, originality in the application of subject knowledge and, where appropriate, proposing new hypotheses and speculations.
 You will be challenged to demonstrate a critical understanding of how the boundaries of knowledge are advanced through research in the production of clear, logically argued, and original work related to your field of study.